Top 9 AI Productivity Tools for Digital Workflow Management

 Pricing

-The Team plan is $12 per channel per month and adds unlimited users, content approvals, and collaboration features.
-All paid plans include the AI assistant and access to customer support.
+The Team plan costs $12 per channel per month and adds unlimited team members, access levels, and content approval workflows for collaboration.
+Both paid plans include the AI Assistant and customer support.

 9. Grammarly